citusdata/citus_docs/admin_guide/table_management.rst

 * Append-only (no UPDATE/DELETE support)
 * No space reclamation (e.g. rolled-back transactions may still consume disk space)
-* Support for hash and btree indices only
-* No index scans, or bitmap index scans
+* No bitmap index scans
 * No tidscans
 * No sample scans
 * No TOAST support (large values supported inline)